Max Kayser (politician): Provenance and early years

 Max Kayser was born at Tarnowitz (as Tarnowskie Góry was known before 1944/45), a small linguistically diverse and ethnically fragmented mining town, located in a part of Upper Silesia that was part of Prussia (and later of Germany) between 1742 and 1945.
 Little is known of his family provenance or childhood, but the facts that he attended a "Gymnasium" (secondary school), and evidently benefited from a conventional "middle-class" school education, indicate that the family was, by the standards of those times, financially secure.
 He was born into a Jewish family, but subsequently identified as a so-called "religious dissident" (without a faith).
 On leaving school he undertook an apprenticeship in business at Breslau (as Wrocław was then known).
 Till 1871 he remained in Breslau, employed in wholesaling/retailing.
 Although he never enrolled as a university student, at least one source refers to his having attended university lectures in "National Economics" ("Nationalökonomie" / "Volkswirtschaftslehre"), an aspect of "Popular/Applied Economics" that featured in German curricula at the time.
 He relocated to Berlin, probably during 1871, and was briefly employed in a roller-blnd factory.

 While still in Breslau, his involvement as an executive member of the city's "Business association" ("Kaufmännischer Verein") at the age of just 18 indicated a certain level of political consciousness and organisational commitment.
 In Berlin Kayser again demonstrated his appetite for further education, attending public lectures on "National Economics" presented by socialist economists as disparate as Eugen Dühring and Adolph Wagner.
 He was also a member of the executive board of the Berlin-based "Workers' Democratic League" ("Demokratische Arbeiterverein") and of the "Democratic Association" ("Demokratische Vereinigung") between 1871 and 1873.
 Kayser also worked, jointly with Carl Hirsch co-editor with the "Demokratische Zeitung" (newspaper) between 1871 and the publication's collapse in July 1873.
-Immediaely after that, Kayser's contributuions began to appear in the Mainz-based "Süddeutsche Volksstimme".
+Immediately after that, Kayser's contributuions began to appear in the Mainz-based "Süddeutsche Volksstimme".
 He also became a member of the International Workingmen's Association, possibly as early as 1869.